Hariprakash-23/Student-Management-System/README.md

 AWS_STORAGE_BUCKET_NAME = "your-bucket-name"
 AWS_S3_REGION_NAME = "ap-south-1"   # e.g., us-east-1
 AWS_SNS_TOPIC_ARN = "arn:aws:sns:region:account-id:topic-name"
-Important: For production, use environment variables instead of hardcoding credentials.

 Run the development server

 bash
 python manage.py runserver
-Access the application

-Open http://127.0.0.1:8000/ in your browser.
-You will be redirected to the login page.
+Access the application at http://127.0.0.1:8000/ – you'll be redirected to the login page.

-AWS Integration Details
+☁️ AWS Integration Details
 Attendance Export to S3
-When a teacher clicks the "Export Attendance to AWS S3" button:
+When a teacher clicks "Export Attendance to AWS S3", the app:

-The system fetches all attendance records.
+Fetches all attendance records.

-It converts them into a plain text file with a timestamp.
+Converts them into a plain text file with a timestamp.

-The file is uploaded to the configured S3 bucket.
+Uploads the file to the configured S3 bucket.

-A direct download link is displayed.
+Returns a direct download link to the file.

-Prerequisites:

-The S3 bucket must allow public read access (or use pre‑signed URLs for private buckets).
+Bucket must be publicly readable (or use pre‑signed URLs – extend as needed).

-The IAM user must have s3:PutObject permission.

 Exam Notifications via SNS
-On creating or updating an exam:
+On creating or updating an exam, the system:

-The system finds all students enrolled in that course.
+Finds all students enrolled in that course.

-It collects their email addresses.
+Retrieves their email addresses.

-A message is published to the configured SNS topic.
+Publishes a message to the SNS topic.
 All subscribed email addresses receive the notification.

-Prerequisites:

-Student email addresses must be subscribed and confirmed in the SNS topic.
-This can be done manually in the AWS Console or automated during student signup.
+Important: Student email addresses must be subscribed and confirmed in the SNS topic.
+You can do this manually in the AWS Console or automate it during signup.

-The IAM user must have sns:Publish permission on the topic.

-Usage
+📱 Usage
 Sign Up
 Visit /accounts/signup/ and choose a role (Teacher or Student).

-After successful signup, log in with your credentials.
+After signup, you can log in.

 Login & Redirection
 Unauthenticated users are redirected to /accounts/login/.